ToddBradley/terranborderlands/universe/alula/index.md

 From *Terra Arisen*:

 > Alula is a recent Cicek colony, first settled in 2238 as a fortified waystation on the “Cicek Run”.
 By the mid-2240’s it grew into a small border fortress and naval refueling station, though the Cicek never did establish a proper naval base there, just a smaller “scout” base.
 Initially deemed unappealing for settlements, the discovery of highly valuable complex compounds in Alula’s hydrocarbon-rich oceans drew enterprising Cicek tribes to harvest the chemicals and export them both to Cicek and Terran space.
 The world also remains an important spot on the Terra-Cicek trade route, though secondary in its importance to the more habitable Fei Lian.
 Typical for the Cicek, no real law exists beyond the tribal level and there are no restrictions on goods or armament.
 The Nine Fingers tribe operates the starport and stays neutral in the otherwise cutthroat – sometimes literally so – competition between the other four Cicek tribes on the world.

+### Migration

+Alula went from "essentially unsettled" to a population of 780,000 (not counting non-Cicek) in only 22 years, between 2238 and 2360.
+The immigration rate averages around 3000 new arrivals every month, keeping a minor fleet of passenger liners busy, mostly *Fairsky* class (800 ton) transports.

 ### Xi Ursae Majoris ACb